 Embedded computers

-Embedded computers are integrated into larger systems, designed for specific functions rather than general computation.
-Used to monitor and control physical processes:
+Embedded computers are built into larger systems and do one specific job rather than general computation.
+They monitor and control physical processes:

-Often invisible to users — you don’t think of your car’s ECU as a “computer,” but it is.
+Often invisible to the user.
+You don’t think of your car’s ECU as a “computer,” but it is.
 Modern vehicles have 50+ embedded computers networked over CAN bus.

 Personal computers

-- Workstation: higher computational and graphical power for engineering, scientific, or creative work.
+• Workstation: more compute and graphics power for engineering, scientific, or creative work.

 Servers and enterprise systems